XanderDwyl/apache2_Config/readme.md

 # Backup Configuration
 	- http-vhosts.conf
 	- http.conf

-# How to install php without using port or brew
+# <a href="http://stackoverflow.com/questions/14595841/installing-mcrypt-extension-for-php-on-osx-mountain-lion/21803286?sgp=2#21803286"> How to install php without using port or brew</a>
+	credited <a href="http://stackoverflow.com/users/1664755/will-palmer">Will Palmer</a>

 # How to install mysql
 	- brew install mysql